What is eSports Betting?

 Deposit a specified amount of money, and you can receive a free wager on the house.
 This bonus is handy for testing a new eSport or prop bet, without the risk.

-Sportsbooks only 'switch' this promotion on occasionally, as it is so lucrative.
+Sportsbooks only 'switch' this promotion on occasionally.
 Essentially, this promotion returns a percentage of a player's losses to their account.

 This popular promotion gives players free credit depending on the amount of money they deposit in their account.
 Deposit bonuses are usually denoted as a percentage and can be given once or several times over.